imgag/ngs-bits/doc/GSvar/cnv_analysis.md

 If the sample folder contains a SEG file, this file can be shown as CNV track in IGV.
 The default visualization is in heatmap style.
 In this style regions with a non-significant z-score between -2.5 and 2.5 and regions for which no CNV calling could be performed are shown in white.
 Gains (z-score>2.5) are shown in red and losses (z-score<-2.5) are shown in blue.
 Grey areas indicate regions that are not part of the target region (i.e. introns and intergenic regions).

-In addition to the z-score which is vizualized, the CNV track also contains the log2-ratio and copy-number, which are shown as a tooltip when hovering of a region (see screenshot).
+In addition to the z-score which is vizualized, the CNV track also contains the log2-ratio and copy-number, which are shown as a tooltip when hovering over a region (see screenshot).

 The scale of the heatmap can be changed using the context menu of the track.
-Besides the heatmap vizualization, there are several other visualizations (points, bars, lines), which might be more informative depending on the use-case.
+Besides the heatmap vizualization, several other visualizations (points, bars, lines) can be selected in the context menu, which might be more informative depending on the use-case.

 ![alt text](cnv_visualization.png)

 --
 [back to main page](index.md)